Delimited File Source¶

 3. The dialog box has some other configuration options:

-If the source File Contains Header, and you want Centerprise to read headers from the source file, check the box.
+- If the source file contains headers, and you want Centerprise to read headers from the source file, check the File Contains Header box.

-If you want your file to be read in portions, for instance your file has data over 1000 rows, on selecting Partition File for Reading Centerprise will read your file according to the Partition Count that you specify.
-For instance, for a file with 1000 rows, you give the partition count to be 2, it will read your file in two partitions.
+- If you want your file to be read in portions, on selecting Partition File for Reading, Centerprise will read your file according to the Partition Count that you specify.
+For instance, for a file with 1000 rows, you give the partition count to be 2, it will read your file in two partitions of 500 each.
 This is a back-end process that makes data reading more efficient and helps in processing the data faster.
 This will not have any effect on your output.

-In case the records don’t have a delimiter and you rely on knowing the size of a record, the number in the Record Length box is used to specify the character length for a single record.
+- In case the records don’t have a delimiter and you rely on knowing the size of a record, the number in the Record Length box can be used to specify the character length for a single record.

-Encoding box allows you to choose the encoding scheme for the delimited file from a list of choices.
-The default value is Unicode (UTF-8)
+- The Encoding box allows you to choose the encoding scheme for the delimited file from a list of choices.
+The default value is Unicode (UTF-8).

 Advanced File Options

 - In the Header spans over option, give the number of rows that your header takes.
 Refer to this option when your header spans over multiple rows.

 - Check on Enforce exact header match if you want the header to be read as it is.

 - Check on Column order in file may be different from the layout, if the field order in your source layout is different from the field order in the Centerprise layout.